sporp/MeepleMunchies/README.md

 5) REVIVE (only HEALER)

 ## COMBAT
--If a piece's life total is reduced to 0, it is knocked down in place.
+- If a piece's life total is reduced to 0, it is knocked down in place.
 Remove its die from the health tracker.
--Pieces that are knocked down may be "revived" by the healer -You can perform actions with a revived piece if it is revived BEFORE its card is flipped -You can only perform an attack when you are able to damage a target
+- Pieces that are knocked down may be "revived" by the healer
+- You can perform actions with a revived piece if it is revived BEFORE its card is flipped
+- You can only perform an attack when you are able to damage a target

 ## MUNCH
--Eat ALL edible pieces (the chicken and knocked down Meeple) in a 1 tile radius INCLUDING the space you are standing on.
+- Eat ALL edible pieces (the chicken and knocked down Meeple) in a 1 tile radius INCLUDING the space you are standing on.
--Chicken: give the Meeple munching +2 Health
+- Chicken: give the Meeple munching +2 Health
--Knocked down Meeple: +2 damage added to your NEXT ATTACK.
+- Knocked down Meeple: +2 damage added to your NEXT ATTACK.
 This buff stays on this Meeple UNTIL YOU ATTACK.
-_A Munching Meeple gains ALL UNUSED ATTACK BUFFS from the Meeple they eat_
+- _A Munching Meeple gains ALL UNUSED ATTACK BUFFS from the Meeple they eat_